burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 One inference box, one model endpoint, several thin front-ends hung off it.
 The box is the engine.
 Each use case is a separate steering wheel pointed at the same Ollama endpoint.
 Front-ends never share tool sets, so the community bot gets RAG and nothing else.

-Retrieval, as of 2026-08-27, runs through the custom `serve.py` service (FastAPI, Chroma, bge-m3), not Open WebUI's built-in document RAG. serve.py owns embedding, retrieval, tiering, and the grounding prompt.
+Retrieval runs through the custom `serve.py` service (FastAPI, Chroma, bge-m3), not Open WebUI's built-in document RAG. serve.py owns embedding, retrieval, tiering, and the grounding prompt.
 In front of retrieval sits a deterministic city registry (`secret_registry.py`).
 When a question names a city, or references a verse or image number, the verified facts for that casque get injected above the retrieved passages and marked authoritative.
+A fourth retrieval tier, the historical forum archive, is gated: it is queried only when a question is about the history of the search, and stays out of retrieval entirely otherwise (section 5.3).
 Open WebUI is just a front-end that talks to serve over an OpenAI-compatible connection.
 Its own knowledge-base RAG for this model is detached and unused (see section 6).
 The older OWUI-native RAG approach is kept as history in section 5-legacy, but it is not the live path anymore.

 **Consumers**